 For example, one common medical mnemonic to remember that the word "gastric" refers to the stomach is to imagine a big ol' stomach sitting on the bed of a "gas truck".
 That's a cute image, but seriously, is the word "gastric" really that hard to remember?
 Even I knew that word, and I didn't take much more science than college Biology myself.

-Some things just aren't that hard to remember, and you can likely get the job done with regular old-fashioned repetition.
+Some things just aren't that hard to remember, and you can likely get the job done faster with regular old-fashioned repetition.

 While it's true that our brains are heavily visual and adept at creating such associations as "memory palaces", it's also true that the real way we learn is by the stress placed on neurons during retrieval practice.
 Brain cells grow when we attempt to remember something that is just at the fringe of our zone of proximal development.

 This is why flashcards are so effective when used correctly.
 They allow us to break learning into its individual learning objectives where we have to retrieve the answer in our heads, using active recall.
-And then we're able to assess our own knowledge in the flashcard to determine how soon we need to review it again.
+Then, we're able to assess our own knowledge in the flashcard to determine how soon we need to review it again.

-The systematic pattern of spaced repetition has been shown to be the single most important factor in how well we will remember something.
+The systematic pattern of spaced repetition has been shown to be the single most important factor in how well we remember something.

 Sources